Is your organization failing to close the gaps between strategy and project execution? This isn’t an easy task.

 1. Begin with the End in Mind

-Furthermore, explaining the vision behind strategic decisions gives this core team a deeper understanding of how their knowledge and work will contribute to the larger whole.
-Without this understanding it is easy for them to feel isolated instead of feeling like engaged participants in a meaningful enterprise.
+A well-defined project helps earn the buy-in from your team and stakeholders.
+Explaining the vision behind strategic decisions gives this core team a deeper understanding of how their knowledge and work will contribute to the larger whole.
 Using collaborative project management software is an ideal way to keep everyone working as a team while keeping sight of primary objectives.

 3. Project Leaders Get Their Projects Across the Finish Line

-You should aim to build a highly qualified team that can help define the right strategies and alignments for your programs and projects.
-Project leaders that can align their vision and work with their teams will successfully deliver key programs and projects.
-The alignment of vision and strategy to implementation will help you close those gaps.
+Aim to build a highly qualified team that can help define the right strategies and alignments for your programs and projects.
+Project leaders who can align their vision and work with their teams will successfully deliver key programs and projects, and the alignment of vision and strategy to implementation will help you close those gaps.

-Implementing any strategy involves meetings to discuss the various projects and programs that will be required.
-Meetings are critical to help bring together the focus in this phase to do the following:
+Implementing any strategy involves meetings to discuss the various projects and programs that are required.
+Meetings are critical to helping bring together the focus in this phase to do the following:

 - Manage people